NREL/EnergyPlus/design/FY2024/NFP-labHeatExchangerHR.md

 This feature proposes to add 4 optional fields holding 4 performance curves at the end of the HeatExchanger:AirToAir:SensibleAndLatent.
-These fields will specify the sensible and latent effectiveness of heating or cooling as a function of relative airflow.
-When any of the curves is specified, the effectiveness will be calculated using this curve instead of the effectiveness specified in N2 through N9 will not be used.
-The warning message of "Average air volume flow rate is <50% or >130% of the nominal HX supply air volume flow rate." will also be silenced if four new curve fields all have inputs and the specified curves all cover the range of relative airflow below 50% and above 130%.
+These fields will specify the heating/cooling sensible or latent effectiveness multiplier as a function of relative airflow.
+The effectiveness at a certain airflow ratio will be the value of the curve at that airflow ratio multiplied by the corresponding effectiveness value at 100% airflow at the beginning of the object.
+The four fields corresponding to effectiveness at 75% airflow conditions will be removed.
+The warning message of "Average air volume flow rate is <50% or >130% of the nominal HX supply air volume flow rate." will be removed too.

     HeatExchanger:AirToAir:SensibleAndLatent,
           \memo This object models an air-to-air heat exchanger using effectiveness relationships.